WHAT TO WEAR

 Do not eat a large meal before class.
-A light snack at least an hour prior to class time is fine if necessary.
+A light snack about an hour prior to class time is fine if necessary.
 Having an empty stomach will aid in your breathing, stretching, and digestive health.

 Yoga is practiced in bare feet.
 Please remove your shoes BEFORE entering the yoga room.
 Lockers are provided outside of the yoga room for you to place all of your personal items.
 Bare feet are important to build your balance and to keep from slipping on your mat.
 If you have a condition that requires you to practice in shoes or socks, please see your instructor for options.

-Please turn your cell phone off before entering class.
-All phones should be placed in the lockers provided.
-NO PHONES allowed in the yoga room.
+Please turn your cell phone off before entering class AND leave it in the provided lockers.
+NO PHONES are allowed in the yoga room.

-All yoga classes end with 'savasana' a 5-15 min relaxation (length depends on type of class you are attending).
+All yoga classes end with a 'savanna' - a 5-15 minute relaxation (length depends on the type of class you are attending).
 This relaxation energizes and restores the body.
+During savasana, there is no talking, excessive movement, etc. so that we respect other students' quiet reflection time.
 If you MUST leave for some reason, please leave before the class enters savasana.
-During savasana, there is no talking, excessive movement, etc so that we respect other students' quiet reflection time.

 We want you to feel at home here.
 And we absolutely want you to have a positive and safe experience with yoga.
 If you have a question or concern, we want to know!
 And chances are, you are not the only one with that question!

-Consult your health care provider to determine whether yoga is appropriate for you.
-Yoga instruction is not intended to be medical advice or a replacement for medical treatment.
-Yoga is a safe form of physical activity, but can cause injury if performed incorrectly.
-It is the student's responsibility to exercise reasonable precautions to avoid injury, listen to and follow the teacher's instructions, and to advise the teacher of any medical conditions or restrictions.
-Some yoga postures may not be advisable during pregnancy or menstruation, or if you have heart disease, stroke, high blood pressure, diabetes, glaucoma, detached retina, hernia including hiatal hernia, back pain, degenerative spinal disk disease, spinal fusion or appliances, spondylolysis, spondylolisthesis, carpel tunnel syndrome, arthritis, recent surgery, recent childbirth, fractures, osteoporosis, sprains, and strains.
+Consult your healthcare provider to determine whether yoga is appropriate for you.
+Yoga instruction is not intended to be medical advice or a replacement for medical treatment. yoga is a safe form of physical activity, but can cause injury if performed incorrectly.
+It is the student's responsibility to exercise reasonable precautions to avoid injury, lien to and follow the teacher's instructions, and to advise the teacher of any medical conditions or restrictions.
+Some yoga postures may not be advisable during pregnancy or menstruation, or if you have or have had a heart disease, high blood pressure, diabetes, glaucoma, detached retina, hernia including hiatal hernia, back pain, degenerative spinal disk disease, spinal fusion or appliances, spondylolysis, spondylolisthesis, carpel tunnel syndrome, arthritis, recent surgery, recent childbirth, stroke, fractures, osteoporosis, sprains, and/or strains.